cosmicbean/website/resources/pov/README.md

-To update these files and get the new image tags to put in pov.html, run ./lol.sh
+To update these files and pov.html in one go, just run lol.sh